finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Digital-Design/2004/index.md

 - Boundary scan and the IEEE 1149.1 testability standard
 - Ad-hoc methods

-**Learning outcomes**:
+???
+"Learning outcomes:"

     1. Understand measures of testability to appreciate what to do to improve testability.
     2. Understand scan design and some of the other basic methods used to improve testability in digital circuits.
 3. Understand the concept of built-in self test and some of the basic BIST approaches used in digital circuits.